-The Earned Income Tax Credit is a financial boost for workers earning $46,227 ($51,567 married filing jointly) or less a year.
+The Earned Income Tax Credit is a financial boost for workers, self-employed people and farmers earning up to $49,298 ($54,998 married filing jointly) or less a year (for 2018).
 Four of five eligible taxpayers filed for and received their EITC last year.
 There are 10 things the IRS wants you to know about this valuable credit.
 Visit our Blog to learn more.

 Medical and Dental Expenses